 For students declaring their major in Jewish Studies during Spring 2006 or later

 Majors must complete twelve 3-credit courses in Jewish Studies with a grade of C or better in each course.
 Of the twelve courses, six (18 credits) must be at the 300-level or above.
+No more than two courses may be double counted toward both the Jewish Studies major or minor and another major or minor.
 The requirements for the major are as follows:

 - Three required courses (9 credits total):

 - Jewish Society and Culture I: Antiquity to Middle Ages

 - Jewish Society and Culture II: The Modern Experience

 - Two courses (6-8 credits) in one Jewish language (either Hebrew or Yiddish) according to placement.

 - Seven courses (21 credits total), as follows:

 - one course in modern literature (in the original language or in translation)